Darrow stresses communication with teachers, staff

 Darrow also said he is against school vouchers, which would allow public tax money to be used for children attending private schools.
 He said he grew up in Shattuck and the biggest employer in town is the public school system.
 The voucher plan will hurt schools like Shattuck.

-“Vouchers is a community killer and will take away from public education,” Darrow said.
+“Vouchers (are) a community killer and will take away from public education,” Darrow said.

 He tries to communicate his concerns to his teachers.
 The first goal for Darrow at Chisholm was communicating with his staff and building relationships.
 “I want to build trust.
 We have good people at Chisholm and in the community.
 We all need to work together and it is something that is happening in the school system.